-The Culpeper Tourism Office & Visitors Center, located in the historic Train Depot welcomes local and out-of-town visitors with a wealth of community, regional and state information and is a wonderful resource for maps, brochures, and other guides to help make your visit enjoyable.
+The Culpeper Tourism Office & Visitors Center, located in the historic Train Depot (Amtrak Boarding Location Only - not full service) welcomes local and out-of-town visitors with a wealth of community, regional and state information and is a wonderful resource for maps, brochures, and other guides to help make your visit enjoyable.
 Make the Visitors Center your first stop in town.

 111 S. Commerce Street

 Culpeper, VA 22701